zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 In the Brahmin caste or in the Vaishya caste or in the Shudra caste

 [APZ 205.2] (# apz205.2) # apz205.2 .ref .apz} "I slept sadly.
 How today
-Will I sleep? ”This night on the grass on the mat or on the mat or in the leather shop I slept on a blanket or a sheet of leaves or a sheet of straw.
+Will I sleep?
+"This night on the grass on the mat or on the mat or in the leather shop I slept on a blanket or a sheet of leaves or a sheet of straw.
 Coming night Where to sleep comfortably in bed or chair or pillow, pillows In a bed or in a temple, or in a house or palace with a roof like the wings of a guru